 Carbon offsetting for UK businesses: a practical guide

-Carbon offsetting gets a bad press — sometimes justifiably.
-But used correctly, it is a legitimate part of a business net zero strategy.
+Carbon offsetting gets a bad press, sometimes justifiably.
+But used correctly, it can be a legitimate part of a business net zero strategy.
 This guide explains what to do, what to avoid, and what it will actually cost a UK business in 2026.

 What offsetting actually means